petroemil/Rx.Book/Draft.md

 So let's see what is happening here.

-First of all, you have to be able to call the `FromEvent` operator, which requires 2 generic type parameters, the type of the event and the type of the event arguments.
+First of all, you have to call the `FromEvent` operator, which requires 2 generic type parameters, the type of the event and the type of the event arguments.
 The second one is necessary because in the world of events when an event happens, a subscribed method gets called potentially with many parameters, but in Rx world when an event happens, a new object is placed into the stream.
 So you have to wrap the received parameters into one object.

-`void MySpecialEventHandler(string s, int i, double d)` VS `Tuple<string, int, double>`
+`MySpecialEventHandler(string s, int i, double d)` VS `OnNext(Tuple<string, int, double> values)`

 Let's see the method parameters.
 After providing the type of the `event` and the type of the `args`, Rx internally prepares and exposes an `OnNext<TArgs>` method to push new elements into the stream.
 So here's what's happening: